-Shrinathji idols and paintings are always seen holding the Govardhan Parvat or the mount Govardhan on the tip of the left-hand little finger with right hand firmly placed on his waist.
-This image commemorates the event when Krishna broke Indra’s pride by giving shelter to people of Braj by lifting the mountain on his left hand.
+The Shrinathji idols and paintings are always seen holding the Govardhan Parvat or the mount Govardhan on the tip of the left-hand little finger with the right hand firmly placed on his waist.
+This image commemorates the event when Krishna broke Indra’s pride by giving shelter to the people of Braj by lifting the mountain with his left hand.
 The event gives him the name Govardhan Giridhari – the one who holds the mountain in his hand.

 The only sign that shows it is a temple is the Kalasha and Vishnu’s Chakra on top of the house.

-The chariot on which Shrinathji came to Nathdwara can still be seen in the temple premises.
-Image of Shrinathji is made of a single slab of black marble.
+The chariot on which he came to Nathdwara can still be seen on the temple premises.
+The image of Shrinathji is made of a single slab of black marble.

-People believe that Shrinathji would return to his Braj Bhumi or Govardhan as and when an appropriate temple is ready for him there.
+People believe that he would return to his Braj Bhumi or Govardhan as and when an appropriate temple is ready for him there.

-Harsh Pandey ji, one of the priests at Nathdwara Temple was kind enough to take me around the temple and show me all the parts of the temple and explained all daily rituals that take place at the temple.
+Harsh Pandey Ji, one of the priests at the temple was kind enough to take me around the temple and show me all the parts of the temple, and explained all the daily rituals that take place at the temple.
 I also met the officials who handle the everyday affairs of the temple.

-Pandey ji explained me the Pushti Marg and the Kul or lineage of Vallabhacharya who are the caretakers of this temple.
+Pandey Ji explained to me the Pushti Marg and the Kul or lineage of Vallabhacharya who are the caretakers of this temple.

 He took me through the various rooms of the Temple like

-There are 8 darshan that devotees can do at Nathdwara Temple that is in sync with the activities of the Child Shrinathji and 8 meals that are given to him.
-Since the Krishna here is treated as a living entity rather than just an idol, his daily routine follows getting up, eating, daily rituals like bathing, getting ready, playing and sleeping.
+There is 8 darshan that devotees can do at the temple that is in sync with the activities of the Child Shrinathji and 8 meals that are given to him.
+Since the Krishna here is treated as a living entity rather than just an idol, his daily routine follows getting up, eating, and daily rituals like bathing, getting ready, playing, and sleeping.
 The 8 darshan or 8 times when devotees get to see him are:

 The first Darshan of the Day.
-Main doors of the temple are not opened for this temple, as the emotion is that of a child who has just woken up.
-He should neither be tempted to go out, nor be overwhelmed by the crowds who come to see him.
+The main doors of the temple are not opened for this temple, as the emotion is that of a child who has just woken up.
+He should neither be tempted to go out nor be overwhelmed by the crowds who come to see him.
 Shrinathji is dressed as per season – light cotton clothes in summers and warm quilted ones in winters.
 Arti is performed to ward off the evil spirits of darkness.

 This is the time when Lord Shrinathji is informed that all the cows in his cowshed are well and is offered Makhan Mishri and other milk-based food.
 This is the time when he is supposed to be playing with his friends.

 This is the most elaborate darshan of the day when the baby God is offered the main meal of the day.
 I was fortunate to visit the temple at the time of Rajbhog darshan.
 The announcement of this darshan is made from the rooftop with an elaborate sprinkling of perfumes.
-After this darshan, the lord retires for next three hours and the temple is closed for the devotees.
+After this darshan, the Lord retires for the next three hours, and the temple is closed for the devotees.

-In the afternoon baby, Shrinathji is again woken up with the blowing of a conch shell.
+In the afternoon the baby Shrinathji is again woken up by the blowing of a conch shell.
 This darshan indicates the time when the cowherds come back home with their cows.

 This darshan is done around dusk when the cowherd lord would have come home from the woods and the mother does the Arti to ward off any evil eye.
 A light meal is offered along with the flute so that the lord can entertain himself and those around him.

 This is the time to retire and it is announced by telling the cook to come early the next day.
 Paan Beeda is offered along with other foods.
-This darshan is done for 6 months in a year as it is believed that rest of the six months Shrinathji goes to Vraj or Braj to give darshan to Brajvasis.
+This darshan is done for 6 months in a year as it is believed that for the rest of the six months he goes to Vraj or Braj to give darshan to Brajvasis.

 At all the darshans, ragas appropriate for that time of the day are played and each darshan has a bhakti poet associated with it.
-For details see the Nathdwara Temple website.
+For details see the temple website.

 The black Idol of Shrinathji has given rise to a whole school of paintings called Pichhwai paintings that would literally translate to shadow paintings.
 Sometimes they are also referred to as Nathdwara paintings.
-As you wander the streets of Nathdwara you would see many artists engaged in making paintings using paper, wood or cloth – the subject is always Shrinathji.
-Pichhwai painting style is considered a sub-school of Mewar school of Miniature Paintings but is distinct for choosing cloth as a medium for painting.
+As you wander the streets you would see many artists engaged in making paintings using paper, wood, or cloth – the subject is always Shrinathji.
+The Pichhwai painting style is considered a sub-school of the Mewar school of Miniature Paintings but is distinct for choosing cloth as a medium for painting.

 It is said that during the Mughal Empire when idol worship was banned, devotees painted the image on cloth and worshiped it.
-Over a period of time, it emerged as a prominent art form from Nathdwara.
+Over a period of time, it emerged as a prominent art form.

-Outside in the street, I met another artist making 3-dimensional images of Shrinathji in wood.
+Outside in the street, I met another artist making 3-dimensional images of the lord in wood.